-If you’re like most Americans, you made a New Year’s resolution to get in shape.
-This means increased exercise and new workout clothes to help you stay motivated.
-These new workout goals may be causing laundry loads to grow and require a new kind of attention to get rid of that workout stank and protect against the dangerous medley of germs you’re exposed to at the gym and in fitness classes.
-Even if you’re using a powerful antibacterial spray for sports equipment at the gym to fight against germs that cause COVID-19, staph/MRSA and the like, it’s equally important to properly wash gym clothes and other workout equipment to protect them.
+Are your workout goals causing laundry loads to grow?
+If you exercise, your gym clothes may require extra attention to eliminate that stank and protect against the dangerous medley of germs you’re exposed to at the gym and in fitness classes.
+Even if you’re using a powerful antibacterial spray for sports equipment at the gym to fight against germs that cause COVID-19, staph/MRSA and the other nasty infections, it’s equally important to properly wash gym clothes and other workout equipment to protect them.

 Here are some tips for how to properly wash gym clothes so that you can eliminate germs that cause infections and odors.

 Remove workout clothes as soon as possible.
 If you can’t shower and change at the gym, take your clothes off as soon as you get home.
 Immediately spray them with a bleach-free disinfectant like Clear Gear that won’t damage or discolor your outfits.
 If you stow your clothes in a gym bag, take them out as soon as you get home and spray them—and the gym bag—thoroughly.